labhackercd/audiencias-publicas/README.md

 ### 1. Using Docker

-Run the following command and all the necessary dependences will be installed:
+Run the following command and all the necessary dependences will be installed and the project will start to run automatically:

 ```
  docker-compose up